Welcome to today's edition of the Rush 24-7 podcast.

 It ain't easy winning elections.

-All righty, tell you what let's do.
+Tell you what let's do.

 1-800-282-2882.

-Mark Davis filling in as we get ready to go to more of your calls.
+As we get ready to go to more of your calls, free advice for state party leaders.

 Shoot, national party leaders.

-Uh there as you take a look at the quest to win back a lot of seats in the House, and maybe cross your fingers a majority in the Senate.
+As you take a look at the quest to win back a lot of seats in the House and maybe cross your fingers a majority in the Senate, a couple of guys I know well are involved in that.

 The head of the NRCC in the House is my very good friend Pete Sessions, 32nd District Congressman from right here in Texas, a fine guy, and he's ready to go to work to get as many Republicans as we can get.

-He had a little lesson to learn in New York 23 with that Didi Scozafava meltdown, and I believe lesson learned there and message received, and Pete's a smart guy and proceeds forward from that.
+And I believe lesson learned there and message received and Pete's a smart guy and proceeds forward from that.

-Uh he's right on vast majority of issues.
+He's right on vast majority of issues.

-Backing Charlie Christ from the get-go.
+Backing Charlie Crist from the get-go.

 Not good.